Easyweb-CMS/EwsArchive/README.md

 EwsArchive comes style-free, meaning there are no default css only html with javascript functionality.

+Requirements:
+An Easyweb site with an ArticleViewList for listing articles

 #### Easyweb ArticleList Component Features:

 1. **Click Load:** This option allows users to load more items by clicking a "Load More" button.